USS Scorpion (SSN-589): Wreck site

-Due to the radioactive nature of the Scorpion wreck site, the U.S. Navy has had to publish the specific environmental sampling it has done of the sediment, water, and marine life around the submarine to establish its impact on the deep-ocean environment.
-The information is contained within an annual public report on the U.S. Navy's environmental monitoring for all U.S. nuclear-powered ships and boats.
-The reports explain the methodology for conducting deep-sea monitoring from both surface vessels and submersibles.
-These reports say the lack of radioactivity outside the wreck shows the nuclear fuel aboard the submarine remains intact and no uranium in excess of levels expected from the fallout from past atmospheric testing of nuclear weapons has been detected during naval inspections.
-Likewise, the two nuclear-tipped Mark 45 torpedoes that were lost when the Scorpion sank show no signs of instability.
-The plutonium and uranium cores of these weapons likely corroded to a heavy, insoluble material soon after the sinking.
-The materials remain at or close to their original location inside the boat's torpedo room.
-If the corroded materials were released outside the submarine, their density and insolubility would cause them to settle into the sediment.

 Call for inquiry: 2012

 In November 2012, the U.S. Submarine Veterans, an organization with over 13,800 members, asked the U.S. Navy to reopen the investigation on the sinking of USS Scorpion.
 The Navy rejected the request.
 A private group including family members of the lost submariners stated they would investigate the wreckage on their own, since it was located in international waters.

 Theories about the loss

 Hydrogen explosion during battery charge

 Retired acoustics expert Bruce Rule, a long-time analyst for the Integrated Undersea Surveillance System (IUSS), wrote that a hydrogen explosion sank Scorpion.

 Dave Oliver, a retired rear admiral who served in both diesel boats and nuclear submarines, wrote in his book Against the Tide that Scorpion was lost as a result of hydrogen build-up due to changes in the ventilation lineup while proceeding to periscope depth.
 After analysis of the ship's battery cells, this is the leading theory for the loss of Scorpion.
 This is consistent with two small explosions aboard the submarine, a half-second apart, that were picked up by hydrophones.